SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarStyle/SearchBarStyle.md

 ## Overview

 `SearchBarStyle` is a core component of the `SearchBar` package, used to customize the appearance of a `SearchBar` by configuring its corner radius, text color, tint color, token background color, and background color.
 It integrates with `SearchBar` via the `searchBarStyle(_:)` modifier, supporting predefined styles through static properties (`capsule`, `rectangle`, `rounded`) or custom configurations via initializers.
-Available on macOS, iOS, and visionOS, with some properties limited to non-macOS platforms.
+Available on macOS, iOS, iPadOS, and visionOS, with some properties limited to non-macOS platforms.

 ## Support